Mathematical Foundations of Distributionally Robust Multistage Optimization: Distributionally robust multistage optimization

-Following the general paradigm of this paper we address the differences of the nested and the distributionally robust functional now in a multistage stochastic optimization framework.
+Following the general paradigm of this paper we consider in this section different approaches to formulation of distributionally robust multistage stochastic optimization problems.
 Again, we observe conceptual differences which we highlight here.

 Consider the $L_p$ setting and a composite functional $\cR$ of the form~\eqref{nestdec-2}.
 The involved $\R_{|\F_t}$ can be the respective conditional distributionally robust functionals or the nested risk measures associated with a law invariant coherent risk measure.
 In both cases there is a set $\widehat{\cM}$ of probability measures such that $\cR$ can be represented in the form~\eqref{eq-dualnest-2} provided that $\cR\colon\Z\to \bbr$ is finite valued.